 commercially viable Coriolis flowmeter for industrial applications.
 Since

 that time, a number of other suppliers have entered the market, including

 The principle underlying the

-Coriolis flowmeter, however, dates back to 1835, when French
+Coriolis flowmeter, however, dates back to 1835, when French mathematician

 reference.
 A hypothetical object thrown from the North Pole to the

 earth’s rotation -- and this illustrates the Coriolis force.

 about New Technology Flowmeters: